17 Different Ways in Which God Speaks to Us

 Furthermore, he is the All-Powerful God and is present simultaneously in all places.
 He won’t ever run out of ways to reach His followers.

 What’s this?
 He even communicated with a donkey!
-The following are some of the different ways in which God speaks to us.
+The following are some of the different ways God speaks to us.

 1. God Can Speak Through Circumstances